flexn-io/renative/packages/renative/README.md

 ## CLI

-One CLI to do it all. `rnv` is your entry point and control centre to building multi-platfom apps with just a few commands to learn
+One CLI to do it all. `rnv` is your entry point and control centre to building multi-platform apps with just a few commands to learn

 [Documentation for RNV CLI](https://renative.org/docs/cli)